Rape kit: Destruction

 In some locations, rape kits are destroyed before ever being tested and sometimes without notifying the victim.
 For victims of sexual assault in the United States, for example, the length of time for which a kit can go untested may be shorter than the statute of limitations.
-Policies in some jurisdictions instruct that rape kits be destroyed as early as six months after they are initially stored.
+Policies in some jurisdictions, such as Massachusetts, instruct that rape kits be destroyed as early as six months after they are initially stored.
+A 2016 HuffPost report stated that it was not uncommon for labs to dispose of untested kits, sometimes illegally, in Colorado, Kentucky, and North Carolina.
+As of 2016, no U.S. state provides a right to retain a rape kit until the expiration of the statute of limitations, and only six states and Washington, D.C. provide a right for the prompt testing of a kit.
 By contrast, the shortest statute of limitations in the US is three years, though many states do not have a statute of limitations for rape.
-Some states, including Washington and Idaho, have legislation in place that requires a tracking system allowing law enforcement, medical facilities, and survivors to check the status of kits throughout the entire process, from collection to analysis and final disposition, and for survivors to be notified if a decision is made not to test a kit or to its destruction.
+Some states, including Washington and Idaho, have legislation in place that requires a tracking system allowing law enforcement, medical facilities, and survivors to check the status of kits throughout the entire process, from collection to analysis and final disposition, and for survivors to be notified if a decision is made not to test a kit or to destroy it.

 Inaccessibility

 Victims' access to rape kits is often limited.
 In many locations, the non-availability of rape kits prevents victims from obtaining medico-legal evidence that would otherwise aid in the criminal investigation and prosecution of their assailant.
 In Nigeria, for example, a study analyzing sexual assault in Ile-Ife found that the majority of victims went to the hospital within 24 hours of a sexual assault, but did not receive a forensic medical examination because rape kits have yet to be introduced in the country.

 In locations where rape kits are available, a lack of trained examiners may still impede the ability of victims to undergo timely sexual assault examinations.
 Shortages force victims to wait hours for an exam or to travel long distances in order to have a rape kit performed within the recommended 72 hour timeframe.
-These effects have been seen in Canada and rural America, where the shortage of examiners has recently been identified.
+These effects have been seen in Canada and rural areas in the United States, where the shortage of examiners has recently been identified.

 Insufficiently trained examiners may also lead to deficiencies in rape kits.
 A study of rape kit collection in South Africa found that rape kits were sometimes inappropriately used, missing proper specimens, or missing necessary forms.
 The study recommended improved training of health care workers to overcome these deficiencies.